IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ###  3.1.6 Citations Collections

 From the **Collections** dropdown menu (between the **Export** and **Link Records** buttons in  the Citations Management interface) you can
-* **Create a new collection** from the set of citations currently filtered in the view
+* **Create a new collection** of citations from the set of citations currently filtered in the view
-* **Add to an existing collection** the set of citations currently filtered in the view
+* **Add to an existing collection** of citations the set of citations currently filtered in the view
 * or **view collections** you've made in the past

 To **Create a new collection**